 The College of Criminology and Criminal Justice features Web-based courses that permit graduate students to earn a master's degree without coming to campus.
 Additional information about this opportunity is available at: https://criminology.fsu.edu/.

 Students studying for the Master of Arts degree may follow any of the three Master of Science options.
 Please note, though, that the MA comprises the additional requirements that coursework must include at least six graduate semester hours of humanities credit, and that the student must demonstrate proficiency in a foreign language as determined by University criteria.

 Doctor of Philosophy (PhD)

 Students pursuing the PhD must satisfy the requirements listed above for all graduate students.
-The sufficiency of additional coursework is determined by the student’s supervisory committee.
-PhD students must also fulfill the University residency requirement of completing twenty-four semester hours within a twelve month period.
+The sufficiency of additional coursework is determined by the student's supervisory committee.
+PhD students must also fulfill the Scholarly Engagement requirement.
+Doctoral students should interact with faculty and peers in ways that may include enrolling in courses; attending seminars, symposia, and conferences; engaging in collaborative study and research beyond the university campus; and utilizing the library, laboratories, and other facilities provided by the University.
 Qualification for PhD candidacy is established upon the passing of written comprehensive examinations in two areas: 1) theory and 2) research methods and statistics.
 The theory and methods exams are graded by college-wide committees.

 A dissertation prospectus must be approved by the student's supervisory committee after the passing of comprehensive examinations.
 A minimum of twenty-four semester hours of dissertation credits will be earned by all doctoral students.
 Completion and successful oral defense of the dissertation will lead to the awarding of the PhD.